New Year’s Eve Breaks

 New Year’s on Achill Island

 What might sound like a bit of a random suggestion at first in contrast to Dublin is actually one of my favourites, especially if you’re fancying a more low-key night.
 The fact that Achill Island is one of the most westerly points in Europe means that it’s a fantastic place to watch the final sunset of the year.
 The place to be is Minaun Hill, where you’ll get fantastic views over the Atlantic.
 After midnight a lot of the local villages and towns will have traditional music and parades.
 And if you’re feeling brave, then why not head to Dugort for the traditional swim the next day?
 I’m sure that’ll clear your head! ;)

 What a random place to celebrate N.Y.E?
 Not for us Irish people!
 Out of whatever reason, the Dingle peninsula has developed into a hyped N.Y.E. location.
 Well, Dingle Town isn’t too big, so I’m sure you won’t miss the party.
 However, for the fireworks, be sure to get yourself a good spot at Dingle Bay.
 They go off at 10 pm :) The marching band will lead you into town, so if you’ve had one too many, just follow the music guys.
 But I’m serious, it’s a cracking atmosphere and the place is absolutely packed.
 Promise, it’ll be fun!

 New Year’s in London

 A classic place to see in 2018!
-Not only are the flights ridiculously short but you’ve also got an incredible diverse city that’s filled to the brim with things to see and do.
+Not only are the flights ridiculously short but you’ve also got an incredibly diverse city that’s filled to the brim with things to see and do.
 The usual place to see the fireworks is at the London Eye.
 This is ticketed, so book in advance!
-Personally I find the crowds a little too much, but you can always head up to Parliament Hill in Hampstead Heath – you’ll have a great view across London so it’s a fantastic vantage point.
+Personally, I find the crowds a little too much, but you can always head up to Parliament Hill in Hampstead Heath – you’ll have a great view across London so it’s a fantastic vantage point.

 New Year’s in Edinburgh